dajare/wolf_children_by_part/README.markdown

     <hr />
     <?php endforeach ?>

-That will return all child pages which have the 'date' page-part.
+All child pages which have the 'date' page-part will be returned, in date order.
+Those without the 'date' page-part will be ignored.